 • 25% Working Interest of 2200 acres (1,571 net, 2 leases) in gas and liquids prone E. Piceance Basin, Colorado

-• Additional 7 Williams Fort Wells drill and cased, and completed September 2015, plus
+7 Williams Fort Wells drill and cased, and completed September 2015, plus

 Gas sales contract in place to Meeker Cryogenic plant designed to increase NGL "take" with nominal incremental cost

-• Development Program includes over 220 Williams Fork and 40 Mancos well locations including:
+• Development Program includes over 210 Williams Fork and 50 Mancos additional well locations including:

-At least 5 PUD and 35 probable Mancos drilling locations anticipated given a successful completion of existing wells.
+At least 5 Mancos PUD and 35+ Mancos probable drilling locations anticipated given a successful completion of existing wells.

 DXI Energy's acreage is located adjacent to Barrett Resource lands that have seen significant recent drilling success and is sandwiched between Williams’s acreage which has been equally prolific.
 The Company’s acreage is adjacent to William’s Kokopelli field and almost certainly represents an extension of that field.
 To the west and adjacent to DXI’s holdings is Barrett and William’s extension of the Mamm Creek field.